tomjoht/tomjoht.github.io/_posts/2016/2016-01-21-apply-agile-principles-to-personal-projects.md

 Assign a relative size to each of the backlog items &mdash; small, medium, or large.
 Alternatively, give them points equivalent to the Fibonacci sequence.

-Sutherland says people are bad at estimating, so you want to compare the tasks to something more familiar, like comparing them to the sizes of dogs.
+Sutherland says people are bad at estimating, so you want to compare the tasks to something more familiar, like comparing the tasks to the sizes of dogs.
 This allows you to make estimations based on *relative* judgments rather than direct point assessments.
 Is this task a Great Dane, Beagle, or Yorkshire Terrier?

 Looking at my tasks, here's how I might classify them: